Padres hammer Scherzer, rout Mets 7-1 in playoff opener

 Darvish is 5-0 with a 2.56 ERA in eight career regular-season starts against the Mets, including 3-0 at Citi Field.

-The 38-year-old Scherzer also lost a critical game last weekend in Atlanta, giving up nine hits — including two homers — and four runs over 5 2/3 innings.
-He missed about nine weeks this season during two stints on the injured list with oblique injuries, but said Thursday he was fully healthy.

-Scherzer had little snap on some breaking balls, though, and the Padres took advantage.
-Bell launched a two-run homer in the first in his initial postseason plate appearance for his first home run since Sept.
-6.

-Grisham, batting eighth after hitting .107 from Sept.
-1 on, connected for a solo shot in the second.
-Profar made it 6-0 with a three-run drive in the fifth, and Machado sent a laser over the left-field fence two batters later.
+Grisham, batting eighth after hitting .107 since August ended, connected for a solo shot in the second.

-The four home runs allowed matched a career high for Scherzer, done four times.

 TRAINER’S ROOM